 Technical maintenance and hosting costs are expected to be lower as:

 - Rationalising existing websites to a single system will reduce effort to support and maintain applications

-- Multiple websites can be setup on a single CWP Instance.
-The agency is charged by number and size of Instances, not by the number of websites
+- Multiple websites can be setup on a single CWP Stack.
+The agency is charged by number and size of Stacks, not by the number of websites

 - Using Infrastructure-as-a-Service (IaaS) removes the cost of maintaining and replacing hardware

 - Major Content Management System (CMS) upgrades will be easier, as all CWP-supported modules will be tested by SilverStripe at the time new versions are released

 There will be a cost to migrate your websites to CWP.
 This can be offset against the cost of upgrading, or replacing, current systems that are out of support.